bbyars/mountebank/README.md

 `./build` should do the trick on Mac and Linux, assuming you have node 0.10.
 If not, yell at me.

 `build.bat` is your friend on Windows.
-It's not as complete - linting is left out because those use bash shell scripts.
-Also, some tests that verify documentation integrity are also excluded because they depend on netcat.
+It's not as complete - some tests that verify documentation integrity are excluded because they depend on netcat.

 If the `npm install` fails on Windows, it's probably `jsdom`.
 I had to install python 2.7 (not the latest) to get it to work.

 ## Contributing

-Contributions are welcome (see TODO.md for my own open loops, although I welcome other ideas).
+Contributions are welcome!
 Some tips for contributing are in the contributing link that spins up when you run mb.
+I have a liberal policy accepting pull requests - I'd rather you sent them even if you can't figure out how to get the build working, etc.  I'm also available via Skype or something similar to help you get started.
-You can reach me at brandon.byars@gmail.com.
+Feel free to reach me at brandon.byars@gmail.com.